-FAQ: My iPhone is connected but it's not found when I try to sync.
+FAQ: My iPhone is connected but it's not found when I try to sync via Wi-Fi

 Your iPhone and PC/Mac must be connected to the same wireless network (PC/Mac can be cabled to the network) to sync via Wi-Fi.
 Be sure to disconnect the USB cable while syncing eWallet.
 Apple does not currently support 3rd party application synching through the USB cable.

 For many users, following the steps in the following articles solves this problem.
-For syncing with Windows, see the article I can’t sync with Wi-Fi between my iPhone, iPad or Android device and my Windows PC.
+For troubleshooting syncing with Windows, see the article I can’t sync with Wi-Fi between my iPhone, iPad or Android device and my Windows PC.
 For troubleshooting syncing with macOS, see the article I can’t sync eWallet for Android, iPhone, or iPad with my Mac.

 - Subnets.
 One of the most common secondary problems is a network using multiple subnets.
 In simple terms, it’s like driving in the Express lane on a highway with a Local/Express split.
 You’re both going the same speed on the same road in the same direction but there is a wall between you.
 For example, if your PC connects to a wi-fi router and your iPhone connects wirelessly to the same router, they may be on two separate networks that are both connected to the internet.
 In this case, eWallet on your PC can’t ‘see’ eWallet on your iPhone.